Reunion (Westworld)

 "Reunion" is the second episode in the second season of the HBO science fiction western thriller television series Westworld.
 The episode aired on April 29, 2018.
 It was written by Carly Wray and Jonathan Nolan, and directed by Vincenzo Natali.

 The episode's plot deals with flashbacks of Logan Delos's first experience with the hosts and William convincing James Delos of investing on Westworld.
 In the present, it deals with Dolores and the Man in Black separately amassing their own armies to fight off the impending security teams from Delos and to destroy the "Pearly Gates" respectively.
 It also introduces the character of Akecheta, leader of the Ghost Nation, played by Zahn McClarnon.

-"Reunion" was positively received.
+"Reunion" was watched by 1.85 million viewers and received critical acclaim.
 Critics praised the flashback sequences, Evan Rachel Wood's performance and Giancarlo Esposito's surprise appearance.
 The episode was also Wood's and Jimmi Simpson's pick to support their respective nominations at the 70th Primetime Emmy Awards for Outstanding Lead Actress and Outstanding Guest Actor.